danTaler/Domain-Password-Analyzer/README.md

 # Domain Password Analyzer (DPA)

-PDA is a Windows Domain user/password analyzer and visualizer assessment.
-This is a web based service that takes a two files as input:
+DPA is a Windows Domain user/password analyzer and a visualizer assessment.
+This is a web based service that takes the following files as input:
 -Windows NTDS
 -Password file (Cracked NTDS)
+ or
+-Hash Password file (Hashcat output)

 The results are disaplayed into detailes in a web interface.

 Features:
-- Domain user information (number of users, suspicious names in use)
+- Domain user information (number of users, suspicious names in use...)
 - NTLM and LM in use
 - Detailed cracked passwords
 - Which accounts have been hacked